yonasBSD/lista/README.md

 # 🤔 What is Lista?

 Lista is a simple CLI-based todo list application with support for notes.
-As the name suggests, it’s intentionally minimal, but also pleasant to use — thanks to [Bubble Tea](https://github.com/charmbracelet/bubbletea).
+As the name suggests, it’s intentionally minimal, but also pleasant to use, thanks to [Bubble Tea](https://github.com/charmbracelet/bubbletea).

 Lista can be used in two ways: